 This list is a compilation of my favorites from around the internet.
 Some are our own Genius Lab Gear inventions and some we’re just jealous we didn’t think of first!
 Some external links in this page are from affiliates, which means that any purchase of the items after clicking the link will result in a small monetary referral fee paid back to Genius Lab Gear at no cost to you.
 We appreciate your support which allows us to continue inventing and testing the best tools for engineers on the planet!

-1. The Pocket Scientist Engineering Pocket Ruler and Reference
+1. The Pocket Engineer Wallet Ruler and Unit Conversion Reference

-3. Science-themed stickers for laptops, thermoses or notebooks
+3. STEM-themed stickers for laptops, thermoses or notebooks

 Engineers’ field notebooks are worth their weight in gold.
 Unfortunately most ink won’t hold up to a sudden downpour or a solvent spill.
 A years’ worth of notes can easily be washed away.
 Many professional engineers are now turning to chemically stable, waterproof and fade-resistant pens to record their observations with confidence.